Golang Database Library Orm Example - Many to Many

 sqlc

-There is less boilerplate in sqlc.
-No need to manually scan database results to a struct because they are all generated for you, but you still need to extract IDS from each.
-It only takes a page long to perform many-to-many compared to almost 2 pages long for sqlx.
+We already know the exact SQL query we need to perform this M2M query so, it is similar to method 3 of sqlx, but with less boilerplate.
+We do not need to manually scan database results to a struct because they are all generated for you, but you still need to extract IDs from each.
+For method 1, it only takes a page long to perform many-to-many compared to almost 2 pages long for sqlx.

 You still need to manually attach address to a user like sqlx.
 Also, you need to remember to initialize addresses for a user like above instead of leaving it empty.